 Ever wanted to buy something without knowing the price?
 Or even without knowing how it is priced – either by weight like bananas or time of usage like a rental car?
 Makes it challenging to go ahead…

-Well, that is a bit the situation with RCS.
+Well, that is a bit the situation with Rich Communication Services (RCS).
 Mobile Operators have not yet announced a commercial pricing model, let alone pricing point.
 The likely candidates are a price per message (as it is with SMS today) or/and per session (given that RCS is geared towards a ping pong style of back and forth communication between the enterprise bot and the user).

 There is agreement to not repeat the MMS mistake, where the pricing was too complex (depending on the sent image size) and too expensive (killing the user adoption after the first bill shock).
 On the other hand, nobody wants to go too low initially – given that Mobile Operators hope that RCS becomes a well needed revenue source.